 So, the bottom line is that if you want to transport your gun from your house to the gun range and you want to be fully compliant with the law, make sure that you have a valid and up-to-date FOID card on you.
 Make sure that the gun is not loaded.
 Put the gun in a case.
 You can get away with leaving it in the glove compartment but you should have a gun case.
 You can have the ammunition in the same gun case provided that the unloaded gun in a case is not immediately accessible.
 You should keep your gun it in the trunk and not in the passenger compartment of the car.
 When it comes to transporting a gun if you use common sense you should be okay.

 If you are being charged with a UUW, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405 for a personal consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.
+James Dimeas has the experience and qualifications with UUW cases that you need on your side!

 Illinois UUW Statute: 720 ILCS 5/24-1.